-In keeping with the requirements and meeting full compliance with the Drug-Free Schools and Campuses Regulations (34 CFR Part 86) of the Drug-Free Schools and Communities Act (DFSCA), Austin Community College (ACC) presents the following information to all of its students.
+In keeping with requirements and meeting full compliance with the Drug-Free Schools and Campuses Regulations (34 CFR Part 86) of the Drug-Free Schools and Communities Act (DFSCA), Austin Community College (ACC) presents the following information to all of its students.

 Standards of Conduct

-The unlawful possession, use, consumption, distribution, sale or manufacture of controlled substances and possession of drug paraphernalia is prohibited on any premises owned or controlled by ACC.
-Under no circumstance will the College tolerate unlawful possession, use, distribution, sale, or manufacture of controlled substances, possession of drug paraphernalia, or the unlawful use of alcohol on campus or at College-sponsored activities other than as specifically approved by the ACC president.
+The unlawful possession, use, consumption, distribution, sale, or manufacture of controlled substances and possession of drug paraphernalia is prohibited on any premises owned or controlled by ACC.
+Under no circumstance will the College tolerate unlawful possession, use, distribution, sale, or manufacture of controlled substances, possession of drug paraphernalia, or the unlawful use of alcohol on campus or at College-sponsored activities other than as specifically approved by the ACC Chancellor.

-Use of illicit drugs by any person is illegal under both the state and federal statutes.
+Use of illicit drugs by any person is illegal under both state and federal statutes.
 Use of alcohol by persons under 21 years of age is illegal under state law.
 Penalties for conviction under state and federal law include incarceration and fines.
 Property used in connection with illegal drugs may be confiscated.
 Federal student loans and grants may be denied to those convicted for a violation of a criminal drug statute.